-Collard City Growers is a food justice arts and permaculture project located on a formerly abandoned lot on the Sanctuary’s campus in North Troy.
+Collard City Growers (CCG) is a food justice arts and permaculture project located on a formerly abandoned lot on the Sanctuary’s campus in North Troy.
 The wealth of nourishing and useful plants grown here represents the cultural and environmental regeneration in our post-industrial neighborhood.

-CCG is the living learning laboratory of our NATURE Lab Initiative, where food justice and food apartheid is intertwined with environmental justice.
+CCG is the living learning laboratory of our NATURE Lab Initiative, where food justice and food apartheid are intertwined with environmental justice.
 Here, we collaborate with our community to convert a once-forgotten space into an edible landscape that promotes solidarity, learning, healing, and food autonomy.

 In North Central Troy, centuries of bad industrial practices have poisoned our soil and water.
-Through Collard City Growers programming, participants learn the history of their urban environment, the harsh pollutants that the North Troy landscape has withstood throughout years of industrialization, and how they can work to ecologically revitalize the area.
+Through Collard City Growers programming, participants learn the history of their urban environment, the harsh pollutants that the North Troy landscape has withstood throughout years of industrialization, and how they can work to ecologically revitalize the area

 The History of Collard City Growers